 The prices in London are not set in stone.
 If you’ve found a property to your liking but it needs some repairs or decorative TLC – haggle without a second thought.

 In 10 cases out of 10, you’ll get a better deal, if not from the get-go, then in the long run.

-London is a rich, colorful, engaging, vibrant… and pretty much any other pretty word in the book you can replace “crowded” with.
-It is filled with people all of whom need a place to live so, even despite there is no shortage of properties (once you know where to look), the competition is still high.
+London is rich, colorful, engaging, vibrant… and pretty much any other pretty word in the book you can replace “crowded” with.
+It is filled with people all of whom need a place to live so, even though there is no shortage of properties (once you know where to look), the competition is still high.

 The best way to beat a competitor in a battle of tenants is your trump card – better paperwork.
 Make sure that you have everything you might need at the tips of your fingers.